Modeling an unordered outcome as a set of binary logits

 What if there are more than 3 categories?

-Our approach involves first recognizing that there are potentially binary logits for each pair of categories.
+Note that there are binary logits for each pair of categories.
 The number of unique pairs when there are k categories is \(\frac{k(k-1)}{2}\).
 As we saw with three categories, there were \(\frac{3(2)}{2}=3\) pairs.
 With four categories, there would be \(\frac{4(3)}{2}=6\) pairs.
 And with five there would be \(\frac{5(4)}{2}=10\) pairs.

 If we have five categories labeled A, B, C, D, and E, the 10 pairs would be: A-B, A-C, A-D, A-E, B-C, B-D, B-E, C-D, C-E, and D-E.